JeanMarieAries/check-netapp-volume/README.md

-*On the Nagios host*
+***On the Nagios host***

-check-netapp-volume is a python script that use a very limited of modules.
+check-netapp-volume is a python script that use a very limited number of modules.
-Before running the script, you have to install the fabric module, with pip :
+Before running the script, you have to install the 'fabric' module, with pip :

     pip install fabric